gost/workshops/2017_foss4g_boston/6_odata_filtering.md

 ## Exercise Logical filter

-Construct and test a query to get all observations with result value bigger than 10.
+Construct and test a query to get all observations with result value bigger or equal than 1.

 ## Exercise String filter

-Construct and test a query to get all datastreams where name ends with 'datastream'
+Construct and test a query to get all datastreams where name starts with 'Number'

 ## Geospatial